You have finished school, passed your exams, and earned your coveted Bachelor of Science in Nursing degree. And now it’s time for residency.

 - Applications for summer hire are accepted in January

-- Applications for fall hire are accepted in April or May
+- Applications for fall hire are accepted in February

 We screen all of our applications carefully.
 If you have been approved as a potential candidate, you will be invited to interview for the nurse resident position.
 We will discuss your personal interests and your preferred track at the interview.